usunil0/slate-paged/README.md

 figure out the nodes length and paging

 TODO:
-testing and yea the page is breaking is some conditions need to figure out
+testing and yea the page is breaking in some conditions need to figure out

 ## Getting Started
 after `yarn dev` visit http://localhost:3000 for notes